JimiIT92/Minepedia/README.md

 ### 🤔 Is it the same as Bedrock Edition?

-Some entries has been edited or removed to account the differences between Bedrock and Java edition.
+Some entries have been edited or removed to account the differences between Bedrock and Java edition.

 But, for the most part, you should get a one-to-one match between the two versions.